Follow TV Tropes

 • Doctor Fate wields the Amulet of Anubis, which, amongst other powers, possesses the souls of all previous Doctor Fates, including Kent's wife, Inza.
 Nabu can combine himself with the souls of Kent and Inza, creating the TRUE Fate, an entity with power great enough to overpower other reality warpers and destroy the universe.
 However, this is a dangerous procedure and could end up killing them all, so Fate only uses this power when he absolutely has to.

-• Spends a lot of time in the House of Prophecy, where he works tirelessly to keep the influence of the sub-house of Opposing Fate under control so that it doesn't Logic Bomb the Pantheon out of existence.
+• Spends a lot of time in the House of Prophecy and Fate, where he works tirelessly to keep the influence of the sub-house of Opposing Fate under control so that it doesn't Logic Bomb the Pantheon out of existence.
 He's allied himself with many of the deities there, primarily Nozdormu, who shares his belief that You Can't Fight Fate.
 His presence there often leads to unintentionally hilarious conversations due to the possible confusion caused by his name.

 • During one of their conversations about the nature of destiny, Fate learned of the person named Jaden Yuki.
 Though not quite as interested in his abilities as the dragon was, Nabu still found him an intriguing, if somewhat alarming, anomaly.